-The standard topology for the LTC4269-1 utilizes a third transformer winding on the primary side that provides both feedback information and local V{CC} power for the LTC4269-1 (see Figure 14).
+The standard topology for the LTC4278 uses a third transformer winding on the primary side that provides both the feedback information and local V{CC} power for the LTC4278 (Figure 14).
 This power bootstrapping improves converter efficiency but is not inherently self-starting.
-Start-up is affected with an external "trickle charge" resistor and the LTC4269-1's internal V{CC} undervoltage lockout circuit.
-The V{CC} undervoltage lockout has wide hysteresis to facilitate start-up.
+Start-Up is affected with an external preregulator circuit that conditions the input line voltage for the LTC4278 during start-up.